How to use Tune with PyTorch#

 }

 The tune.sample_from() function makes it possible to define your own sample methods to obtain hyperparameters.
-In this example, the l1 and l2 parameters should be powers of 2 between 4 and 256, so either 4, 8, 16, 32, 64, 128, or 256.
+In this example, the layer sizes l1 and l2 should be powers of 2 between 4 and 256, so either 4, 8, 16, 32, 64, 128, or 256.
 The lr (learning rate) should be uniformly sampled between 0.0001 and 0.1.
 Lastly, the batch size is a choice between 2, 4, 8, and 16.

 At each trial, Tune will now randomly sample a combination of parameters from these search spaces.
 It will then train a number of models in parallel and find the best performing one among these.
-We also use the ASHAScheduler which will terminate bad performing trials early.
+We also use the ASHAScheduler which will terminate badly performing trials early.

 You can specify the number of CPUs, which are then available e.g. to increase the num_workers of the PyTorch DataLoader instances.
 The selected number of GPUs are made visible to PyTorch in each trial.
 Trials do not have access to GPUs that haven’t been requested for them - so you don’t have to care about two trials using the same set of resources.